Code-Cantina/SuperHeroDetails/README.md

 ## How To Get
 * Clone/Fork
-* Get you SuperHero API key from https://superheroapi.com/index.html
+* Get your SuperHero API key from https://superheroapi.com/index.html